 A lovebird diet consists of seed blocks, pellets, millet spray, veggies, leafy greens (such as parsley), and lots of fruit treats such as berries and melons.
 You don’t have to worry much about their diet since most lovebirds eat almost everything you give them (as long as it’s healthy).

 The only thing you need to watch out for is them getting too fat, which is rather difficult since they’re naturally skinny.
 You can let the bird free-feed as long as it maintains a healthy weight.
 If you notice some extra fluff, then remove the food bowl for a bit (try a day or two), and he’ll lose the weight.

 - Related Read: DIY Treats Your Lovebird Will Love

 As long as they have proper human interaction, then they shouldn’t bite that often.
-However, if your lovebird starts biting excessively then, there’s a problem somewhere in its environment.
+However, if your lovebird starts biting excessively, then there’s a problem somewhere in their environment.

 If you decide to get a bird as a pet, make sure you do enough research on them and their needs so that way when it comes time for you to get one, the transition is smooth for everyone involved.
 Pet birds are very social animals, and you do need to spend time with them, so make sure you are prepared for this.

 The goal of hosting an animal in your home is not to just have something to look at, but rather have a companion that will cheer you up and be there for you when the days get tough.
 That’s why picking a pet bird requires some thought and planning ─ if you need some help with this, read our articles on the bird species of your choice, or don’t hesitate to ask us!